mtholder/honey_badger_fish/README.md

 where xml-validator-read-only is from http://code.google.com/p/xml-validator/source/checkout and nexml is a clone of https://github.com/nexml/nexml

-You can tweak this by deciding on your dir and running:
+You can tweak this by deciding on your NEXML_PARENT dir and running:

     $ cd "${NEXML_PARENT}"
     $ svn checkout http://xml-validator.googlecode.com/svn/trunk/ xml-validator-read-only